-Our growth strategy depends on our ability to build new restaurants in China.
-We are accelerating our store network expansion to reach our 20,000 store milestone.
-The successful development of new units depends in large part on our ability to open new restaurants and to operate these restaurants profitably.
+Expansion of our store network is a key component of our growth strategy.
+We are accelerating our store network expansion to reach our 20,000 store milestone by 2026.
+The successful development of new units depends in large part on our ability and our franchisees' ability to open new restaurants and to operate these restaurants profitably.
 We cannot guarantee that we, or our franchisees, will be able to achieve our expansion goals or that new restaurants will be operated profitably.
 Further, there is no assurance that any new restaurant will produce operating results similar to those of our existing restaurants.
 Other risks which could impact our ability to increase the number of our restaurants include prevailing economic conditions and our or our franchisees' ability to obtain suitable restaurant locations, negotiate acceptable lease or purchase terms for the locations, obtain required permits and approvals in a timely manner, hire and train qualified restaurant crews and meet construction schedules.